19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Health Points.md

 HP does *NOT* regenerate naturally.
 Magical resources must be used to restore it.

-## Object HP

-Objects may be given HP to represent how tough they are.
+*Objects may be given HP to represent how tough they are.*